AmaniEzz/union-type-prisma/README.md

   );
 ```

-You can find the complete example [here](https://github.com/AmaniEzz/union-type-prisma/tree/master/solution2) on how to use  **Single Polymorphic Association Table** approach to work with union types in TypeScript when using Prisma to query a relational databasew.
+You can find the complete example [here](https://github.com/AmaniEzz/union-type-prisma/tree/master/solution2) on how to use  **Single Polymorphic Association Table** approach to work with union types in TypeScript when using Prisma to query a relational database.
 The example also include **GraphQL** schema that contain union types and resolvers to resolve each type.

 ---